 This dish is a great weeknight side with chicken or fish.
 It’s also perfect for a buffet table as it holds it’s own while it sits and is delicious warm or at room temperature, so no need to worry about keeping this one hot.
 And finally, this dish is winter perfect, when tomatoes are less than fresh-from-the-field and no where near as flavourful.
 Roasting can transform them into something wonderful, so there’s no need to pass by them in the store during the winter any more!

 - 1 medium-large red or yellow onion

 - Freshly ground black pepper

-- Variety of small tomatoes, such as cherry, grape etc. no larger than golf-ballish size
+- Variety of small tomatoes (such as cherry, grape etc. no larger than golf-ball size)

-- A couple of larger tomatoes, cut into thick slices
+- slices A couple of larger tomatoes, cut into thick sliced

 - 1/2 cup balsamic vinegar

-- Salt, for finishing (*feta is salty, so don't salt until the end and only a bit is needed)
+- t Salt, for finishing (*feta is salty, so don' salt until the end and only a bit is needed)

 Preheat oven to 350° F (180° C).
 Cut onion into thin wedges.
 Place in baking dish or roasting pan and drizzle with a bit of olive oil.
 Roast in the pre-heated oven for 30 minutes.
 Place feta slices into roasting pan and drizzle with a bit of olive oil.
 Scatter any feta crumbles around the pan.
 Place a large tomato slice over most of the large rounds of feta.
 Scatter smaller tomatoes around the pan.
 Give one final drizzle of olive oil over tomatoes and a bit of freshly ground pepper (if using dried basil, you can add now, as well).
 Return to the oven and roast another 35-45 minutes.

 Meanwhile, add balsamic vinegar and brown sugar to a small saucepan.
 Bring to a boil over medium heat and then lower the heat and simmer until reduced by half.
 Set aside.